 Whit Iglehart spent his early years following his educator father to private schools and colleges in Connecticut, Pennsylvania, France and Sub-Saharan Africa.
 Boarding school experience at Eaglebrook School and Phillips Exeter Academy reinforced his appreciation for life-long learning.
 It also nurtured an early awareness of the role architecture plays in the human condition.
 Watching the construction and later inhabiting Louis Kahn’s Exeter Library proved to be a formative experience.
 Later at Yale School of Architecture his interest in architecture was further refined into a passion and a vocation.
 Whit has learned that,

 "Great Architecture does not spring fully developed from the mind of an architect.
 Rather it is the result of a collaborative and evolutionary process between the architect and engaged client."

-Whit has been involved in a wide array of projects for schools, colleges and other institutions, often focused on the sciences and research.
-He is a member of the Society of College and University Planners, and serves as the current AIA Connecticut Chapter President.
-He brings to his role as architect a unique ability to listen, to make sense of often wide-ranging concerns, and to transform them into workable concretesolutions.
-His accomplishments are rooted in the ability to work well with everyone, as demonstrated by following words of one client, “Whit listened with precision … showed remarkable ingenuity …. and blessed flexibility.”
+Soon after joining TSKP Studio in 1985, he became a Managing Partner.
+Whit serves as Project Director for many of the firm’s largest and most complex projects.
+He meets the Federal requirements of Historical Architect, having authored applications for landmark and registry status and has worked regularly on the restoration and redevelopment of historic sites.
+Whit has been involved in a wide array of projects for schools, colleges, and other institutions, often focused on the sciences and research.
+In the past, he has been a member of the Society of College and University Planners, and has served as AIA Connecticut Chapter President.
+He brings to his role as an architect a unique ability to listen, to make sense of often wide-ranging concerns, and to transform them into workable, concrete solutions.
+His accomplishments are rooted in the ability to work well with everyone, as demonstrated by the following words of one client, “Whit listened with precision … showed remarkable ingenuity …. and blessed flexibility.”